-I can provide tuition in piano and music theory at my home studio in Huntington or online internationally via Skype.
+During the current health crisis, I am providing online tuition via Zoom from my studio in Huntington.
 Many students work through the ABRSM exam syllabus with me though some choose not to take the actual exams themselves, preferring to learn less formally.

 “I can honestly say I am delighted that my grandson is associated with such a decent and talented young man.
 Will is so good with his pupils and knows instinctively just how to pitch the lessons…” Sylvia Rawlinson